 - Washes (maintenance and illicit discharge of pollutants)

-Pursuant to CDC guidelines limiting gatherings of people and the Governor’s Stay at Home Executive Order, the Community Room is closed until further notice.
+Pursuant to CDC guidelines limiting gatherings of people, the Community Room is closed until further notice.

 You may schedule inspections and view results via our website.
 You must have a valid permit number to use both the telephone and web systems.
 Both systems use inspection numbers, which can be obtained here (PDF) for easy reference.
 More information may be viewed here.